Jerry Zeller

-Gerald T. Zeller (June 3, 1898 - November 10, 1968) was an American football Tailback who played one season for the Evansville Crimson Giants.
-He played four games.
+Gerald T. Zeller (June 3, 1898 - November 10, 1968) was an American football tailback who played one season for the Evansville Crimson Giants of the National Football League (NFL).
+He played college football at Illinois and appeared in four NFL games, scoring one touchdown.

 Early life

-Zeller was born on June 3, 1898 in Springfield, Ohio.
+Zeller was born on June 3, 1898, in Springfield, Ohio.
 He went to high school at Brazil (IN).
 He went to college at Illinois Fighting Illini football.

 Professional career

 In 1921, he played four games for the Evansville Crimson Giants.
 He scored one receiving touchdown.
 He wore number 10.

 Later life

-He died on November 10, 1968 in Columbus, Ohio.
+He died on November 10, 1968, in Columbus, Ohio.